bennettslin/bycombo_app/ZILLOW_EMAIL.md

 To everyone else, thank you for embodying the spirit and warmth of Zillow.
 It made my time here so memorable.

+I'll miss you all, and I wish each of you the best in your life's journey!

 Feel free to connect with me in any way:
 Email: bennett@bobtailyearlings.com
 Facebook: https://www.facebook.com/bobtail
 Instagram: https://www.instagram.com/bobtailyearlings
 LinkedIn: https://www.linkedin.com/in/bennettslin

-I wish you all the best in your life's journey!
 Bennett

-Project Comet and Rentals
-Josh, Chris, Tanya, Leila, Gaohan, Yulong, Harmeek, Steven Kwan

-Others
-Heather, Joy, Monique, Aditya, Brendan, Kristina

-HotPads
-Chris Mo, John Aleman, David Judilla, Joshua Liang